Here Are the Best Times and Places to View Minnesota’s Fall Foliage in 2025

-The map offers county-level predictions for the progression of fall colors across the United States.
+The map offers county-level predictions for the progression of fall colors across the United States, including ours right here in the Land of 10,000 Lakes.
 To see when and where colors will approach and reach their peak in Minnesota, simply use the slider at the bottom of the Fall Foliage Prediction Map.
-As you move the date later, you’ll see the Minnesota fall foliage map’s 2024 forecast for the state’s counties.
+As you move the date later, you’ll see the Minnesota fall foliage map’s 2025 forecast for the state’s counties.

-Now, you don’t start looking for foliage until mid-October, your best bet is going to be southern Minnesota.
-The Mississippi River valley tends to hold onto its fall colors for a little longer than other parts of the state - it’s those stubborn oak trees - but Forestville/Mystery Cave and Camden State Parks are also solid late-fall contenders.
+Now, if you don’t start looking for foliage until mid-October, your best bet is going to be southern Minnesota.
+The Mississippi River valley tends to hold onto its fall colors for a little longer than other parts of the state—it’s those stubborn oak trees—but Forestville/Mystery Cave and Camden State Parks are also solid late-fall contenders.

 You could even use the Foliage Prediction Map to make your plans for packing up the car and heading out on a fall colors road trip.
 Do you have plans for leaf peeping this fall?
-Let us know in the comments!
+We'd love to hear about your favorite places for fall color viewing.

 Subscribe to our newsletter